maximilian-ho/how-we-teach-ourselves/reading_books_to_learn_how_to_empower_others.md

-# Reading books to learn how to empower others
+# Reading books using Moon+ Reader

-We continuously read books on management and social issues to learn how to empower others.
+We continuously read books on management and social issues.

 **Downloading the books**
 We download the epub books from LibGen.